rwilliams/jrubywiki/Truffle.md

 The Truffle backend doesn’t use `invokedynamic`, as it doesn't emit bytecode.
 However it does have an optimising method dispatch mechanism that achieves a similar result - see the [method dispatch nodes](https://github.com/jruby/jruby/tree/master/core/src/main/java/org/jruby/truffle/nodes/call).

-**How is this related to the new IR?**
+**How is this related to the JRuby IR?**

-The Truffle backend and the new IR are not related and take very different approaches.
+The Truffle backend and the JRuby IR are not related and take very different approaches.
 They are mutually exclusive backends - you can’t use both of them at the same time.

-**Why are there are assertion failures while processing annotations during compilation under IntelliJ IDEA?**

-The assertion failures are a bug in Truffle - sorry about them.
-You should be able to pass `-J-da` to `javac` in preferences, but that doesn’t seem to fix the problem.
-Compiling in Maven works fine.